yusutysonliu/beginner_project/README.md.txt

-this is the first project, some revision again
+this is the first project, some revision again and again